All Episodes

 We're not really sure.

-But at the same time, the same growth hormone doesn't work.
+But at the same time, they're saying growth hormone doesn't work.

-So why are they continuing to fund this study, and why are they not releasing the results if the growth hormone doesn't have a beneficial effect, or hormone therapy doesn't have a beneficial effect on anti-aging medicine?
+So why are they continuing to fund this study and why are they not releasing the results if the growth hormone doesn't have a beneficial effect or hormone therapy doesn't have the beneficial effect on anti-aging medicine?

 It makes me wonder.